boumex/HonorSpy/README.md

 ### V4
 Un-merged additions:
-Added slash command to limit number of players shown in table to a specified value.
-Table functionality was becoming near unusable on Elysium.
-_Removed artificial limitation from previous version.
+* Added slash command `/hs players 0-10000` to limit number of players shown in table to a specified value.
+Table functionality was becoming near unusable on Elysium. _Removed artificial limitation from previous version._

 ### V3